B.S.E. in Mechanical Engineering

 - 400-level Technical Elective: One upper level elective must be a 400-level or higher ME class (at least 3 credit hours).
 This may include 400-level classes off the core TE list, but does not have to.
 Note that ME490 or ME491 can fulfill this requirement.

-- Core Technical Elective: Two core classes (totaling at least 6 credit hours) must come from the following list:
+- Core Technical Elective: Two ME elective classes (totaling at least 6 credit hours) having a mechanical engineering prerequisite.
+See the following list for Core Technical Electives.

-*EECS 460 may fulfill the Specialization Elective requirement (see guidelines below), but students may not take both EECS 460 and ME 461 for Technical Elective and Specialization Elective credit.
+*Students may not take both EECS 460 and ME 461 for Technical or Specialization Elective credit.

 **ENGR 350 is offered at Technical University of Berlin during the summer only.
-For ENGR 350 to be counted as a ME Technical Elective, the required sophomore-level ME courses (ME 211, ME 235, ME 240, ME 250) must be taken before ENGR 350.
-Otherwise, ENGR 350 counts as a general elective.
+For ENGR 350 to be counted as an ME Technical Elective, the required sophomore-level ME courses (ME 211, ME 235, ME 240, & ME 250) must be taken before ENGR 350.
+Otherwise, ENGR 350 counts as a General Elective.

 All ME students are required to complete 3 credits of a Specialization Elective.
 A grade of at least a “D” must be obtained.
 A Specialization Elective is a course intended to allow students to explore deeply a dimension of intellectual endeavor of their choosing, in both technical (including engineering) and non-technical fields across the University.